What is YouGlish and How Does YouGlish Work?

 Is YouGlish Useful for Teachers?

-YouGlish is a very valuable tool not only for individuals, but also for teachers.
+YouGlish is a very valuable tool not only for individuals, but also for teachers with ELL and ESL students.

 You can narrow down your search by the word, by class, by phrase class, or by context.
 The tool also provides tips on how to improve English pronunciation – written below the video.
 This includes the phonetic pronunciation as well as suggestions of other words that help with pronunciation.